Long-term monitoring of health inequalities: January 2021 report

 Amongst these, relative inequalities in alcohol-related hospital admissions have remained highest over the longer term.
 Relative inequalities in heart attack admissions have increased in recent years and cancer incidence inequalities have remained relatively stable.

-Amongst the three comparable mortality indicators (CHD deaths, alcohol-specific deaths, and cancer deaths), relative inequalities in both CHD mortality and cancer mortality have increased over the long term whilst the RII in alcohol-specific deaths have shown more year to year fluctuation and is currently the lowest in the time series.
-However, relative inequalities in alcohol-specific deaths remain higher than the other comparable mortality indicators.
+Amongst the two comparable mortality indicators (CHD deaths and alcohol-specific deaths), relative inequalities in CHD deaths have increased over the long term whilst the RII in alcohol-specific deaths have shown more year to year fluctuation.
+However, relative inequalities in alcohol-specific deaths remain higher than CHD deaths.

-Of the other indicators in the report, the two indicators relating to premature mortality (under 75 and aged 15-44) have both shown increases in RII over time.
+Of the other indicators in the report, the two indicators relating to mortality (premature mortality for those aged under 75 and all-cause mortality for those aged 15-44) have both shown increases in RII over time.

 There is a problem